okta/okta-signin-widget/packages/@okta/courage-for-signin-widget/README.md

 ## Steps

-0. make sure VPN is connected
+0. Make sure VPN is connected
-1. upgrade courage version. e.g. `yarn upgrade @okta/courage@4.4.0-beta.xxxxxx`
+1. Upgrade courage version. e.g. `yarn upgrade @okta/courage@4.4.0`
-2. `yarn build`
+2. Run `yarn build`
-3. check file `../okta-for-signin-widget.js` which may be changed depending on the change set since last upgrade
+3. Commit file `..okta/courage-for-signin-widget.js` if it has changes.
+   This file will have changes only if the relevant components of courage that we consume in the Sign-In Widget have changed.